Full Time Faculty

 He sits on numerous arts boards and is a member of Tri-C’s Speaker’s Bureau.

-I have a Bachelors Degree in Fine Arts from the University of Akron and a Masters Degree in Visual Communication and Design from Kent State University.
-My specialty, in the field, has been brand identity, advertising and package design.
-I have a specific interest in sustainability and the impact of design and product packaging on the environment.
-With twenty years of professional design experience, I promote student learning and achievement by setting an example for students.
-Because, I study new technology and explore design trends in the field of visual communication and design, I can address student questions about the industry, realistically.
-I relate classroom exercises to real-world applications, such as meeting deadlines and working with marketing teams.
-Additionally, I have worked on and developed many collaborative classroom assignments within the college and the non-profit Cleveland community.
-Most importantly, I stress that a designers’ primary job is to move business forward for a client; making client input and teamwork essential to a successful design project.
+Suzanne Meola is an Assistant Professor of Visual Communication and Design.
+She has a Bachelors Degree in Fine Arts from the University of Akron and a Masters Degree in Visual Communication and Design from Kent State University.
+Her design speciality has been brand identity, advertising and package design with a specific interest in sustainability and the impact of design and product packaging on the environment.
+With twenty years of professional design experience, she promotes student learning and achievement by setting an example for students.
+Because of her constant study of new technology and explore design trends in the field of visual communication and design, she can address student questions about the industry, realistically.
+Professor Meola relates classroom exercises to real-world applications, such as meeting deadlines and working with marketing teams.
+Additionally, she has worked on and developed many collaborative classroom assignments within the college and the non-profit Cleveland community.
+Most importantly, Professor Meola stresses that a designers’ primary job is to move business forward for a client; making client input and teamwork essential to a successful design project.

 Sarah Morgenstein has a background in software development, web design and user experience design.
 She obtained her Bachelor’s Degree in software engineering from Cleveland State in 2001, and later attended Tri-C to earn an Associates Degree in Interactive Media and Design in 2010.
 In 2015 she earned a Master’s Degree in User Experience Design from Kent State.
 Sarah has worked full time and freelance for a variety of local companies including Progressive Insurance, DealerTire and Windstream.
 She switched to teaching full time because of how much she enjoys working with students and seeing their successes after graduating from Tri-C. She teaches a variety of courses including Web Publishing 1 through 4, Media Design and Digital Studio Basics.
 Sarah continues to occasionally design and develop web sites for local businesses and charitable organizations.
 She has particularly enjoyed her experience with Cleveland GiveCamp, a volunteer organization that designs websites for non-profit organizations during a long summer weekend at Burke Lakefront Airport.
 Sarah’s design work can be found at http://sarahmorgenstein.com/